 Judy had always slept in the same bed as her sister and had ‘never’ in her life slept alone until Switzerland, when she was put in an attic bedroom with just a little window.
 It was scary and lonely and she really missed her sister.
 I probably cried a lot.
 The only happy thing about bedroom was birds on the roof, singing.

-No attempt was made to bring together the other British children who were staying in St. Gallen.
+Judy recalls no attempt being made to bring together the other British children who were staying in St. Gallen.
 She had an occasional visit next door to play with the neighbour’s three year old son, the only other child she met, who had a bike.
-The family also had a baby boy, who made her think of how much she was missing her baby brother, Barry.
+This family also had a baby boy, who made her think of how much she was missing her baby brother, Barry.